-I found astrology (or it found me) in childhood.
-And by my late twenties (the Saturn Return) I decided to dive-in wholeheartedly and study astrology in earnest, alongside pursuits in art and social services, and so found teachers and mentors to guide me.
-I have devoted much time to astrological research and inquiry―examining its origins and testing its many applications.
-I approach astrology with reverence and awe, as well as skepticism, and bring a lot of sensitivity (especially in client work) to my practice.
-Motivated by a lifelong interest in character and calling, stories and meaning-making, I find few things more compelling than to contemplate our essential nature, soul, spirit, and psyche.
+I found astrology -or it found me- in childhood.
+By my late twenties (the Saturn Return) I decided to dive-in wholeheartedly and study astrology in earnest, alongside pursuits in art and social services.
+I've devoted much time to astrological research and inquiry―examining its origins and testing its many applications.
+I approach this art with reverence and awe, as well as skepticism, and bring a lot of sensitivity (especially in client work) to my practice.
+Motivated by a lifelong interest in character, destiny, one's calling, story, and meaning-making- I find few things more compelling than contemplating our essential nature, spirit, soul and psyche.

 See some of my mentors and influences here...

-These days I offer consultations and mentoring, and occasionally teach through my website or in person.
-I've had the honor to speak at a few conferences in the United States and abroad, including in Cape Town, South Africa.
+I currently offer consultations and mentoring, and occasionally write and teach through my website or in person.
+I've had the honor to speak at a few conferences in the United States and abroad, including at UAC in New Orleans in 2012 and in Cape Town, South Africa, in 2016.

 I hold a Bachelor of Liberal Arts degree from The Evergreen State College with an emphasis in Transpersonal and Depth Psychologies and Expressive Arts.
 My senior thesis, Investigating the Vessel, was a synthesis of work with concentrations in trauma and recovery, Jungian and post-Jungian studies, sculpture, dance, dream analysis, and a movement meditation and inquiry practice called Authentic Movement.

 For the past ten years I've also provided one-to-one confidential emotional support to women living in prison.
 I have more than twenty years work and volunteer experience in varied capacities within the field of social services, including: mental health, hospice, physical and occupational therapies, and rehabilitation.

 As an artist, I work primarily in oil paints and encaustics (beeswax) and sometimes make jewelry and sculpture in metal or clay.